Kurdish mayor in Turkey confronts PM Erdogan

 Baydemir publicly lashed out at Erdogan following the arrest of Kurdish politicians in December 2009, and, referring to the BDP’s oak tree emblem, asked: “Which branch of the oak tree poked what part of your body?”

 Erdogan sued for defamation.
-Under a court ruling, a quarter of Baydemir’s monthly salary is now sequestered to pay Erdogan compensation totaling some 50,000 lira, with fees and interest.
+Under a court ruling, a quarter of Baydemir’s monthly salary is now sequestered to pay Erdogan compensation totalling some 50,000 lira, with fees and interest.

 Facing another 50,000 lira suit from Erdogan - this time for calling the prime minister a “facist” following the arrest of another Kurdish mayor earlier this year - Baydemir has put his house up for sale in anticipation of the verdict.